projectcapsule/capsule/docs/operator/use-cases/overview.md

   he is the cluster administrator from the operations department of Acme Corp. and he is in charge of administration and maintains the CaaS platform.

 * ***Alice***:
   she works as the IT Project Leader in the Oil & Gas Business Units.
 These are two new lines of business at Acme Corp.
-Alice is responsible for all the strategic IT projects in the two LOB's.
+Alice is responsible for all the strategic IT projects in the two LOBs.
 She also is responsible for a team made of different job responsibilities (developers, administrators, SRE engineers, etc.) working in separate departments.

 * ***Joe***:
   he works at Acme Corp, as a lead developer of a distributed team in Alice's organization.
 Joe is responsible for developing a mission-critical project in the Oil market.

 * ***Bob***:
   he is the head of Engineering for the Water Business Unit, the main and historical line of business at Acme Corp.
-He is responsible for development, deployment, and operating multiple digital products in production for a large set of customers.
+He is responsible for the development, deployment, and operation of multiple digital products in production for a large set of customers.

 Use Capsule to address any of the following scenarios: